What is Domestic Abuse

 Honour Based Violence

 ‘Honour’ based violence is a crime or incident, which has or may have been committed to protect or defend the honour or the family and/or community.
-It can include emotional, psychological, sexual and physical abuse and is a reaction to what is perceived as immoral behaviour that brings shame/izzat/namous/sharaf on the family or community.
+It can include emotional, psychological, sexual and physical abuse.
+It is a reaction to what is perceived as immoral behaviour that brings shame/izzat/namous/sharaf on the family or community.

 Forced Marriage Protection Orders